coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 010.md

 Iskra eventually heads out over the night and starts checking around for signs of Tristan being here.
 He cannot find any evidence of Tristan here at all, though it is possible he may simply be operating in another district if he is here at all.

 Iskra heads to the kobold’s and finds Clinky on break drinking tea.
 He asks if they have heard of anyone matching Tristan’s description and Clinky just stares at Iskra, wanting more information.
-He ultimately recommends asking [[Bugsy WIP]] so they head to the back.
+He ultimately recommends asking [[Bugsy]] so they head to the back.

 Bugsy comes out and they are a mantis-person.
 Iskra asks for more information on a werewofl named Tristan.
 He hasn’t heard anything, but he reassures Iskra that he will ask around.
 Iskra says that he wants to keep his friends safe, and recommends keeping tabs on someone named Tristan because he is very dangerous.